Aponibolinayen and the Sun

 Finally he asked Aponibolinayen again why it was that she cooked the stick instead of the fish he brought, and she said, "Do you not know of the woman on earth who has magical power and can change things?"

 "Yes," answered the Sun, "and now I know that you have great power."

 "Well, then," said his wife, "do not ask again why I cook the stick."

-And they eat their supper of rice and the fish wich the stick made.
+And they ate their supper of rice and the fish which the stick made.

 One night long after this, Aponibolinayen told her husband that she wanted to go with him the next day when he made light in the sky.

 "Oh, no, you cannot," said the Sun, "for it is very hot up there, and you cannot stand the heat."

 "We will take many blankets and pillows," said the woman, "and when the heat becomes very great, I will hide under them."